-Learning outcome The learner will: 1. know how to mark out, cut and fix architraves and skirting.
-Assessment criteria The learner can: 1.1 identify Personal Protective Equipment (PPE) appropriate to marking out, cutting and fixing architraves and skirting 1.2 state the purpose of architraves and skirting 1.3 identify materials required to mark out, fix and cut architraves and skirting 1.4 identify architraves and skirting profiles 1.5 identify tools and equipment required to mark out, cut and fix architraves and skirting 1.6 state the purpose of using margins 1.7 state the joints used 1.8 state the process required to mark out, cut and fix sets of architraves and skirting.
+1. know how to mark out, cut and fix architraves and skirting.

+- 1.1 identify Personal Protective Equipment (PPE) appropriate to marking out, cutting and fixing architraves and skirting - 1.2 state the purpose of architraves and skirting - 1.3 identify materials required to mark out, fix and cut architraves and skirting - 1.4 identify architraves and skirting profiles - 1.5 identify tools and equipment required to mark out, cut and fix architraves and skirting - 1.6 state the purpose of using margins - 1.7 state the joints used - 1.8 state the process required to mark out, cut and fix sets of architraves and skirting.

-Boots, high visibility jackets, safety goggles, knee pads.
+Safety boots, high visibility jackets, safety goggles, knee pads.